 Gay couples planning to use fertility treatments need to use donor eggs for IVF and a gestational carrier.
 One or both male partners may undergo sperm testing.
 Pending adequate results, one or both partners may provide sperm to create embryos.
 Gay couples will meet with the Donor Team to discuss selecting an egg donor and receive recommendations for gestational carrier agencies.
 We highly recommend consulting with an attorney who specializes in reproductive technologies and are happy to provide a referral.

-Beginning hormone therapy as part of gender transformation can be very damaging to your gametes.
 At Conceptions, we offer the latest techniques to effectively collect, freeze, and store your eggs or sperm.
-If you, or someone that you know, are undergoing female-to-male gender reassignment, you have the choice to preserve your option for a genetic child with oocyte (egg) vitrification.
-Additionally, if you, or someone that you know, are undergoing male-to-female gender reassignment, sperm can also be frozen to preserve your option for a genetic child.
+If you, or someone that you know, are undergoing female-to-male gender affirming therapy, you have the choice to preserve your option for a genetic child with oocyte (egg) vitrification.
+Additionally, if you, or someone you know, are undergoing male-to-female gender affirming therapy, sperm can also be frozen to preserve your option for a genetic child.
 Consider setting up a consultation to discuss this in more detail.

 We realize that this process can be somewhat daunting.
 At Conceptions, we are here to guide you through these processes with ease and confidence; allowing you to fulfill your dreams of becoming a parent, and more importantly, a family.